Aces Go Places IV

-Aces Go Places IV, also known in the United States as Mad Mission 4: You Never Die Twice, is a 1986 Hong Kong action-comedy film directed by Ringo Lam and starring Samuel Hui, Karl Maka, Sylvia Chang and Sally Yeh.
+Aces Go Places IV is a 1986 Hong Kong action comedy film directed by Ringo Lam and starring Samuel Hui, Karl Maka, Sylvia Chang and Sally Yeh.
 It is the fourth film in the Aces Go Places film series.

+Plot

+Nancy Ho is kidnapped by men searching for a hi-tech prism created by a Hong Kong professor to grant superhuman powers.
+Ho's husband, his friend, her son and the professor's daughter Sally fly to New Zealand to deliver the prism to the kidnappers.
+They then band together to stop the prism from being used by the kidnappers.